jacobobryant/biff/docs/02-reference/01-static-files.md

 ```

 The HTML and Tailwind CSS files will be regenerated whenever you save a file.

-In addition, any files you put in `resources/public/` will be served.
+In addition, any files you put in `resources/public/` will be served, so you
+use that folder for logo images, plain JavaScript files, etc.

 See also: